 CANADA IS NOT a nation that was forged in war.
 Unlike the United States, its independence was won at a conference table, not on a battlefield.

 Canadians take pride in their country’s reputation as a peacekeeper.
-Most of its post-war leaders have pursued a foreign policy that emphasizes conflict resolution through international cooperation rather than the use of force.
+Most of its Post-War-era leaders have pursued a foreign policy that emphasizes conflict resolution through international cooperation rather than the use of force.

 Yet, to write Canada off as a nation of pacifists would be a mistake; its citizens have often been quick to answer the call.